Best Startup Business Loans in December 2024

 • Time to funding: Two weeks to three months

 The U.S. Small Business Administration (SBA) guarantees a portion of SBA loans, making them an affordable option for companies unable to secure traditional financing.
-With the popular SBA 7(a) loan program, small businesses can borrow up to $5 million with repayment terms of up to 25 years.
+With the popular SBA 7(a) loan program, small businesses can borrow up to $5,000,000 with repayment terms of up to 300 months.
 You can use the funds to purchase equipment or real estate, provide working capital and more.

 Banks, credit unions and community development organizations issue SBA loans.
 And while the SBA doesn’t set a minimum credit score, lenders offering SBA loans may set their own minimums.
 You generally have a better chance of approval if you have a personal FICO Score of 680 or higher, plus at least two years in operation.
 That said, eligibility requirements are typically lower for SBA microloans.